-- Plug the charger into an appropriate outlet before inserting the battery pack. - Insert the battery pack (F) into the charger, as shown in Figure 1, making sure the pack is fully seated in charger.
-The red (charging) light will blink continuously, indicating that the charging process has started. - The completion of charge will be indicated by the red light remaining ON continuously.
-The pack is fully charged and may be used at this time or left in the charger.
+- Plug the charger into an appropriate outlet before inserting battery pack. - Insert the battery pack (J) into the charger, as shown in Figure 1, making sure the pack is fully seated in charger.
+The red (charging) light will blink continuously indicating that the charging process has started.